A tour of Hong Kong's most over-the-top suites

 Among the highest hotels in the world -- and easily the highest in Hong Kong -- The Ritz-Carlton stretches from the 102st to 118th floors of the International Commerce Centre, in West Kowloon.
 And up on the 117th floor, The Ritz-Carlton Suite occupies 3,930 square feet -- complete with 270-degree views of Victoria Harbour.

-Following a Rolls Royce airport transfer, guests will arrive to find several personalized details ready and waiting -- from butler service to personal shoppers, and even monogrammed pillowcases and bathrobes.
+Following a Rolls-Royce airport transfer, guests will arrive to find several personalized details ready and waiting -- from butler service to personal shoppers, and even monogrammed pillowcases and bathrobes.

 Another sweet perk?
 The stay includes daily massages for two at The Ritz-Carlton Spa, up on the top floor, where a massive relaxation zone and water therapy sessions provide everything you need for a relaxing afternoon.